 As you’ll see, ArduinoJson’s API hasn’t changed much between version 6 and 7, and your existing programs should compile with some deprecation warnings.
 Even if your code compiles, you’re strongly encouraged to update it to leverage the simplifications and improvements of ArduinoJson 7.

 On this page, you’ll find concise instructions to upgrade your code.
-You’ll find more information about the underlying changes and explanations about the design decisions in the dedicated news article that will be published soon.
+You’ll find more information about the underlying changes and explanations about the design decisions in the dedicated news article.

 ArduinoJson 7 is significantly bigger ⚠️